-Join us this Saturday for a winter fruit tree pruning workshop with Urban Forest Pro’s certified Jeff Moore.
-Hosted by Portland Fruit Tree Project (PFTP), this workshop is complimentary for homeowners who have fruit trees registered with PFTP, and just $25 for all others.
+Join us this Saturday for a winter fruit tree pruning workshop with Urban Forest Pro’s certified Jeff M. Hosted by Portland Fruit Tree Project (PFTP), this workshop is complimentary for homeowners who have fruit trees registered with PFTP, and just $25 for all others.
 It will be held in the Collins View neighborhood of Portland.

-Workshop instructor Jeff Moore is our Head of Sales and Career Development.
+Workshop instructor Jeff M is our Head of Sales and Career Development.
 He began learning the tree trade as a sapling, under the tutelage of his father.
 Jeff kick started his first tree service firm in Colorado seventeen years ago.
 In 2000, he moved to the Portland area and founded Urban Forest Pro.
 Today, he is an ISA-certified arborist with more than 24 years of experience in all things arboriculture, including Portland tree pruning service.
 He trains new arborists and emphasizes the importance of education for Urban Forest Pro’s arborists and customers.
 Jeff is thrilled to be sharing his expertise on winter tree service!

 Portland workshop participants can expect the following agenda for our workshop: